Restaurant in Los Angeles, United States

 Is Egg Slut good for solo dining?

-Yes, and arguably the best format for it.
-Counter service means you order, wait, and eat without needing to coordinate anyone else — the market setting makes solo visitors entirely unremarkable.
+Yes, arguably the best format for it.
+Counter service means you order, wait, eat without needing to coordinate anyone else — the market setting makes solo visitors entirely unremarkable.
 If you're alone in downtown LA before noon, this is an easy, low-friction stop.

 What are alternatives to Egg Slut in Los Angeles?